opf/openproject/docs/use-cases/resource-management/README.md

 Step 3: You can either insert the standard or existing fields to the view, or insert the custom fields if created in Step 2.

-Step 4: You can add any filters necessary and and sort or group the work packages by assignee.
+Step 4: You can add any filters necessary and sort or group the work packages by assignee.

 ![OpenProject sort work packages by assignee](openproject_sort_by_assignee.png)

 Step 5: Save your adjusted view by clicking on the **Save** icon on the left (you can name this view before saving or re-name it later). ![Save adjusted openrpoject workpage view](openproject_save_wp_adjusted_view.png)

-This view will be saved and shown under your private work package filters.
+This view will be saved and shown under your private work package filters (you can make it public and share with other team members).

 ![OpenProjec work package private filter](work_package_private_filter.png)